sWMAveholz/KP-Haskell/README.md

 The implementation of the boolean parser in Haskell differs in some points from the implementation in Golang.

 Because in Haskell the `Control.Monad.Combinators.Expr` module is used, we can implement the Boolean Parser easly.
-With the `binary` and `prefix` function the `operatorTable` can be written while in Golang the functions to parse `And`,`Not` and `Or` are longer.
+With the `binary` and `prefix` function the `operatorTable` can be written while in Golang the functions to parse `And`,`Not` and `Or` are longer and to parse the grammar the functions are defined separately.
 The predefined function of Haskell are here helpfull.
 The grammar to parse expressions can be easly implemented through these functions.

 Similarities can be found for example by parsing parentheses.